JustJeo/Heart-Of-Blink-2.0/README.md

 - Casey Jenkins

 ## Future Development
-Due to feasability and the time constraint, I had to cut back on a few features that eventually became stretch goals.
-In the future I plan on revisiting this project and implementing everything I had to cut out for the first version.
+Now that I am revisiting this project for the 2.0 version, I wanted to look back to the features that I had to cut back on.
+I will slowly implement these changes into the final version when I am confident that they are in working order.
 These features included:

-- Having every single song be playable.
-I had to choose a few mainstream songs for now, but I do plan on making every song available to a player
-- Inserting a scoring and high score feature that logs a player's score and displays them on the high score board
+- Inserting a scoring and high score feature that logs a player's score and displays them on a high score board.
 - Making a multiple choice feature for players to choose one option from 4 different answers.